DaelonSuzuka/daelon.dev/content/posts/codegen1.md

 Much has been written about the evils of code generation: it's been described as an anti-pattern, a maintenance nightmare, and a nuclear option.

 One situation where it has repeatedly proven to be a net positive is configuration management in embedded systems.
+Firmware

-# The status quo
+## The status quo

 Here are some snippets from a real project.
 This is the section of code that defines human readable names for specific pins: